spatie/laravel-permission/docs/installation-lumen.md

 $app->register(Spatie\Permission\PermissionServiceProvider::class);
 ```

-If you are using guards you will need to uncomment the AuthServiceProvider line:
+... and in the same file, since the Authorization layer uses guards you will need to uncomment the AuthServiceProvider line:
 ```php
 $app->register(App\Providers\AuthServiceProvider::class);
 ```